Whiskey Creek Circuit is a 11.9km, grade 4 hike located in the Lerderderg State Park, Victoria. The hike should take around 5 hrs to complete.

 The Lerderderg State Park is rugged and remote with limited directional signage.
 You should be prepared for all conditions and have suitable navigation experience (not just a phone app) before venturing beyond the main picnic/parking areas or Grahams Dam.
 Many rescues have occurred in this park that could have been avoided.

-Hike summary
+Hike Overview

 One of Lerderderg's most interesting and varied circuit walks.
-The Whiskey Creek Circuit trail passes various gold diggings, follows a scenic section of the historic water race and crosses one of Lerderderg's deepest tributaries, Whisky Creek.
+The Whisky Creek Circuit trail passes various gold diggings, follows a scenic section of the historic water race and crosses one of Lerderderg's deepest tributaries, Whisky Creek.
 Sweeping views of the gorge and a strong sense of history add greatly to this walks appeal.

 Tips